unoti/mysql-docker-windows10/README.md

 # Development Sql Setup
-Here's how to set up your local development sql instance.
-Note that these steps won't take place in the remote (prod and test) sql instances, because those will use managed hosting in the cloud.
+We want a MySQL instance running on our personal development machine which is Windows 10, but we need the data stored on another drive other than C:\\.
+Note that these steps won't take place in the remote (prod and test) SQL instances, because those will use managed hosting in the cloud.

 ## Goals:
  * Host MySQL in a docker container under Windows 10.